-Based on data extracted by multi-methods approaches and comprehensive fieldwork under difficult circumstances, this working paper has analysed the occurrence and non-occurrence of violent extremism in four case countries: Mali and Niger in the Sahel and Morocco and Tunisia
+Based on data extracted by multi-methods approaches and comprehensive fieldwork under difficult circumstances, this working paper has analysed the occurrence and non-occurrence of violent extremism in four case countries: Mali and Niger in the Sahel and Morocco and Tunisia in the North Africa region.
+This means that we have investigated very different cases where violent extremism has emerged under very different regimes and strength of the respective states.

-147 Guendalina Simoncini (2021) 'Beyond the "Epopee of Ben Guerdane": exploring the plurality of resistance at the South-Eastern Tunisian Border', Studi Magrebini, vol. 19, no. 1: 88-109.
+&lt;sup>147 Guendalina Simoncini (2021) 'Beyond the "Epopee of Ben Guerdane": exploring the plurality of resistance at the South-Eastern Tunisian Border', Studi Magrebini, vol. 19, no. 1: 88-109.